AdobeDocs/campaign-classic.en/help/production/using/audit-trail.md

 ---
 # Audit trail{#audit-trail}

+>[!INFO]
+>
+>Discover more about the Audit trail functionality in the Adobe Campaign v8 documentation.

 In Adobe Campaign, the **[!UICONTROL Audit trail]** gives you access to the complete history of changes made within your instance.